 - Progressive muscle relaxation

 Spending more time bonding with child/children.
-Doing things with him/her that he/she enjoy most.
+Doing things with him/her that he/she enjoys most.

-Help kids to talk about feeling.
+Help kids to talk about feelings.
 Give them a listening ear and let them know you understand, love and accept them.

 A caring relationship with you helps your child build inner strengths.
 Encourage your child to take small steps forward.